 - Kingsley Decision – (4th Amendment Standards in Jails)

 - Noor Case Review and Implications

-Attendees will be provided with examples on how to communicate with supervisors, and managers on how to handle use of force incidents to ensure that incident is completely investigated, document, and reviewed to protect those involved as well as the agency.
+Attendees will be provided with examples on how to communicate with supervisors, and managers on how to handle the use of force incidents to ensure that the incident is completely investigated, document, and reviewed to protect those involved as well as the agency.

 - Officers use of force reports

 - Press releases and communicating with the media

 Attendees will also be provided with examples of how to modify policies, and training to ensure that they can mitigate any potential civil litigation.

 Through lecture, video instruction and exercises, attendees will learn the importance of drafting use of force reports under the proper constitutional and case law standards.
 Attendees will review videos of use of force incidents and prepare reports interpreting the events.